 Banana Chip Muffins

-- 1 cup mashed ripe banans (2 large bananas)
+- 1 cup mashed ripe banans about 2 large bananas

 - 1 teaspoon vanilla extract

-- Whisk together the flour, baking powder, baking soda, and salt in a small bowl–set aside two teaspoons and toss this with the walnuts and chocolate chips.
-Set aside.
+- Whisk together the all-purpose flour, baking powder, baking soda, and salt in a small bowl - set aside two teaspoons and toss this with the walnuts and chocolate chips.

 - Scrape down the bowl with a spatula to ensure the ingredients are mixed thoroughly.
-Using an ice-cream scoop or a spoon, divide the batter among the muffin tins.
+Using an ice-cream scoop or a spoon, divide the batter among the lined muffin pan.
 Top the muffins with the remaining chips and walnut pieces.

-- Bake for 23-25 minutes, or until a cake tester inserted into the center comes clean.
+- Bake for 23 to 25 minutes, or until a cake tester inserted into the center comes clean.
 Allow muffins to cool in the pan on a rack for 5 minutes, before removing.
 Serve warm or cool completely.
-Muffins can be stored in an airtight container for up to 2-3 days, but are best eaten the day of baking.
+Muffins can be stored in an airtight container for up to 2 to 3 days, but are best eaten the day of baking.